ONS-fintrans/R_Hackathon/README.md

 ### Requirements
 - Access to R
-- Installaion of the following packages in R
+- Installaion of the following packages in R:
   - dplyr
   - DT
   - shiny